Dănuț Coman: International career

 Coman amassed 14 caps for the Romania national team.
 He made his debut on 16 November 2005, in a friendly game against Nigeria.

 He was initially Romania's second-choice goalkeeper for the UEFA Euro 2008 behind Bogdan Lobonț, but a last-minute injury before the tournament made coach Victor Pițurcă to call up Eduard Stăncioiu of CFR Cluj instead.

-International stats

 After retirement

 In 2015, Coman took up the chairman role at Astra Giurgiu, his last playing club.
 The greatest achievement during his tenure was the winning of the national title in the 2015–16 season.

 Following Astra's relegation at the conclusion of the 2020–21 season, Coman moved to also recently-relegated Hermannstadt, which he aided in returning to the top flight after only one season.